SixArm/gitconfig-settings/README.md

        path = sixarm_git_gitconfig/gitconfig.d/alias-for-feature-flow.txt
        path = sixarm_git_gitconfig/gitconfig.d/specific-to-osx.txt

-If you prefer to have full control of these files, then you can copy them wherever you like on your system, and edit them as you like.

 If your system is OSX, and you want to enable the keychain credential manager, then add this:

     [include]